Student benefits and grants

 Rates for clothing allowances

-£31 for children aged 4 to 7 before 1 September of the current year
+£31 for children aged 4 or 7 before 1 September of the current year

 Universal Credit transitional protection